reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Building our Search Application

-We will build an application that will have a search input box for searching different products from an inventory.
+We will build an application that will have a search input box for searching for different products from an inventory.
 The products are stored with the attributes -  name, description, price, category, and manufacturer.
 We can search in three ways :

-1. **Exact Search**: We will search a product by specifying it's exact name
+1. **Exact Search**: We will search a product by specifying it's the exact name
 2. **Like Search**: We can list products produced by a manufacturer.
-Since manufacturer names are long we will specify part of the name in our search query, to get back the list of products from manufacturer whose name contains our search text.
+Since manufacturer names are long we will specify part of the name in our search query, to get back the list of products from a manufacturer whose name contains our search text.
-3. **Fuzzy Search**: We will search products by specifying a closely matching text in the description.
+3. **Fuzzy Search**: We will search for products by specifying a closely matching text in the description.

 We will next create an HTML page [`search.html`]() containing the input box along with some JQuery code to handle the click events and invoking the search APIs of our application.
 We will save this HTML page under the resources/templates folder.